DataDog/hiring-engineers/answers.md

 3. Custom agent check for my_metric

 I created a custom agent check as outlined in the docs - https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7
-The main thing to change was the metric name to my_metric and the return value to a the random number.
+The main thing to change was the metric name to my_metric and the return value to a random number.
 The hello.py given was a good starting point.
+I used the built in Python random library to generate the number - https://docs.python.org/3/library/random.html

 ![3MyMetric](https://user-images.githubusercontent.com/11410885/159150222-2b144e6c-1cc7-4716-9c7a-6439d8ccb024.PNG)